 As the grandson of the last Przewalski’s horse caught in the wild, he is genetically extremely valuable for his entire species.
 In spite of that, he has voluntarily chosen to play second fiddle in the herd.
 A bashful stallion with notched ears – that’s our Len.

-Len was born on June 16, 2002 in the Ukrainian breeding station Askania Nova.
-He came to Prague to succeed the highly prolific studhorse Gino.
-His selection was deliberate.
-Peruse his pedigree and you will find the mare Orlica III., the very last Przewalski’s horse caught in the wild.
-So Len has immense genetic value, and the whole of his progeny is crucially important for the survival of the species in human care and in the wild.
+Len, Prague Zoo’s stallion, is an especially unique representative of his species.
+He was born on June 16, 2002 in Ukraine’s Askania Nova breeding station, and if you peruse his pedigree, you will find the mare Orlica III, the very last Przewalski’s horse caught in the wild.
+This means that Len has immense genetic value, and the whole of his progeny is crucially important for the survival of his species in human care and in the wild.

 Breeding and Temperament